© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Anglo-Saxon burial mound 450m north west of University Farm is a scheduled monument protected by Historic England under reference 1015323.
 View the official record →

-The Anglo-Saxon burial mound 450m north west of University Farm is a scheduled ancient monument located in Oxfordshire that dates to the Anglo-Saxon period.
+The Anglo-Saxon burial mound located 450 metres north-west of University Farm in Oxfordshire is a scheduled ancient monument representing early medieval funerary practice.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015323.

 Anglo-Saxon burial mound 450m north west of University Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015323.